fede-vanone/Interface_Corneal_endothelium_codes/Membrane_permeability_plots/README.txt

 This folder contains the codes for the evaluation of the electro-osmosis effect, with different values of water permeability of the cell membrane (Lp) and of the tight junction (Ltj).
+There are two additional scripts to assess the influence of the value of the parameter sigma0.

 'plots_Lp.m' allows for running the model with different values of water permeability of the cell membrane Lp, specified in the vector Lp_vec.
 'plots_Ltj.m' allows for running the model with different values of water permeability of the tight junction Ltj (Ltj/Lp specified in the vector Ltj_mult_vec).
+'plots_Lp_different_sigma0.m' is the same as 'plots_Lp.m', but the value of sigma_0 has changed to match a zeta potential of -50 mV.

-The two scripts above are designed to first simulate the model with the electro-osmosis effect for all the specified values of the selected permeability, and then with electro-osmosis switched off (Cm=sigma0=0).
+The scripts above are designed to first simulate the model with the electro-osmosis effect for all the specified values of the selected permeability, and then with electro-osmosis switched off (Cm=sigma0=0).
 The results are stored in apposite matrices and used to display some plots.

+'plots_sigma0.m' runs the model with different values of sigma0, specified in the vector sigma0_vec, matching values of the zeta potential from -50 mV to 0 mV.
+Then, it runs the model with only LO (Cm=sigma0=0).

-Such matrices, computed with the codes as they are in this folder, are stored in the subfolders matrices_Lp and matrices_Ltj.
-If you only need to reproduce the plots, without changing the settings, just load the matrices in matrices_Lp (matrices_Ltj) into the folder Membrane_permeability_plots and run 'plots_Lp.m' ('plots_Ltj.m') starting from the line indicated in the file "run from here for plots if you already have the matrices" (avoiding to compute them again).
+The matrices, computed with the codes as they are in this folder, are stored in the subfolders matrices_Lp, matrices_Ltj, matrices_Lp_defferent_sigma0.
+If you only need to reproduce the plots, without changing the settings, just load the matrices in matrices_Lp (matrices_Ltj) into the folder Membrane_permeability_plots and run 'plots_Lp.m' ('plots_Ltj.m') skipping the sections denoted with %% SKIP (avoiding to compute the matrices again).

 'main_coupling.m' runs the model.
 It produces the solution for the coupled model of ion and water transport in the cell and in the cleft.
 It uses an iterative